Zelda-Universe/Tingle/DEVELOPMENT.md

 ## Update Sample Database Data

   We will store somewhat of the mined, active, production data snapshot in the `dev/db/zeldamaps.sql` file so developers and others can start using the project faster, and at all.

+  We have a separate method below about migrations for modifying data, including production's, to include new fixes and feature data.

   If there is important data you would like to add to this file and check it in, you can issue the following command: `dev/db/exportDatabaseForDev.sh`.
 Then you can review any changes/updates to commit in place of that file.
   Now that this has become a decent system, here are the available configuration environmental flags you can utilize: